Airship Glossary

 See Goals.

-A group ID is a unique identifier for a group of notifications delivered over an interval of time, e.g., multiple push IDs related to an ongoing Automation, Sequence, or a push-to-local-time send.
+A group ID is a unique identifier for a group of notifications delivered over an interval of time, such as multiple push IDs related to an ongoing Automation, Sequence, or a push-to-local-time send.

 H